 This dish is a combination of sauteed kimchi, blanched dubu and stir fried pork.
 One of my best among the Korean dishes, it is a threesome that is heaven made.
 It really goes well with alcohol and so you should try it the next time you are having one or two for the road in some of the traditional Korean bars.

 The soy sauce crab is made of crab marinated in soy sauce.
 The people of Korea fondly refer to it as the “Rice thief” because it is joked that one would keep on eating more rice just to have more gejang.
 First timers may find the taste a bit shocking but once you get the hang of it you’ll find it exotically delicious.

-Huge thanks to this fantastic tree care placentia company for sponsoring this post!
+Huge thanks to the fantastic pest control escondido for sponsoring this post!